sandip-kundu/sandip-kundu.github.io/_pages/publications.md

 - Hyunbean Yi, Sungju Park, and Sandip Kundu, **On-Chip Support for NoC-based SoC Debugging**, IEEE Transactions on Circuits and Systems I, vol 57, number 7, 2010, Pages 1608-1617

-- Hyunbean Yi, Sandip Kundu, S. Cho and S. Park, **A Scan Cell Design for Scan-based Debugging of an SoC with Multiple Clock Domains, IEEE Transactions on Circuits and Systems II, vol 57, No 7, 2010, Pages 561-565
+- Hyunbean Yi, Sandip Kundu, S. Cho and S. Park, **A Scan Cell Design for Scan-based Debugging of an SoC with Multiple Clock Domains**, IEEE Transactions on Circuits and Systems II, vol 57, No 7, 2010, Pages 561-565

 - R. A. Shafik, B. M. Al-Hashimi, S. Kundu, A. Ejlali, **Soft Error-Aware Voltage Scaling Technique for Power Minimization in Application-Specific MPSoC**, Journal of Low Power Electronics, August 2009